- Personal Injury Lawyer

 When you send your child to school, it is with the understanding that the school will keep him or her safe throughout the school day.
 There is a “special relationship” between a school district and its students imposing an affirmative duty on the school district to take all reasonable steps to protect its students.

-If your child’s safety has been compromised while they were in school, or if you’re worried about an incident occuring on school premises, it’s important to know what your school’s responsibility is to your child.
+If your child’s safety has been compromised while they were in school, or if you’re worried about an incident occurring on school premises, it’s important to know what your school’s responsibility is to your child.
 We all have to do our best to keep our kid’s safe, but sometimes school’s can fall short.

 It’s important to know these three main theories of liability against school districts when it fails to protect your child from other students.